mohammedzamakhan/toddmotto.github.io/_posts/2017-01-26-angular-decorators.md

 Every type of decorator shares the same core functionality.
 From a purely decorative point of view, `@Component` and `@Directive` both work in the same way, as do `@Input` and `@Output`.
 Angular does this by using a factory for each type of decorator.

-Let's look the most common decorator in Angular, the `@Component`.
+Let's look at the most common decorator in Angular, the `@Component`.

 We're not going to dive into the *actual* code that Angular uses to create these decorators because we only need to understand them on a higher level.